Vishal-Deb/The-Trends-in-Original-Media/README.md

 - Increased Competition (2016-2019): This period saw the landscape shift dramatically.
 While Netflix's output remained relatively steady, the entry and expansion of Disney and Amazon created a more competitive and fragmented market.
 - Current Landscape (2020-Present): The market is now highly contested.
 2020 was a peak year with significant releases from all major platforms.
 In the most recent years, Disney has emerged as a consistent and powerful force, frequently contributing the largest share of new animated content annually.

-### **Conclusion**

-In summary, a platform's internal focus on animation strongly correlates with its production activity. **Disney's** high library percentage is matched by its recent dominance in producing new animated titles.
-While early players like **Netflix and Hulu** established the market, they now face intense competition. **Amazon** remains a minor player, consistent with the low priority it gives the genre within its overall catalog.

 ### Ratings and Votes